Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth at least

 \begin{proof} Let $A$ and $B$ be the vertex sets of $G_R$ and $G'_S$ respectively.
 Since the girth of $H$ is at least $6$, both $G$ and $G'$ are simple graphs.
 Define $\D = \dset{N_H(b)}{b \in B}$, where $N_H(b)$ denotes the neighborhood of $b$ in $H$.
 One readily check that $\D$ is a valid decomposition of $G_R$, that the mapping $b \mapsto N_H(b)$ defines an isomorphism from $G'$ to $I(\D)$ and a bijection from $S$ to $\D_{\sharp 2}$, and that $H$ is isomorphic to the incidence graph of $\D$. \end{proof}

 \begin{example} Consider the following connected subcubic bipartite graph $H$ of girth $6$, where the vertices in one part are labeled by $a,b,c,d$. \figurehc{ \coordinate (A) at (0,0); \coordinate (B) at ($(A)+(30:1)$); \coordinate (C) at ($(A)+(-30:1)$); \coordinate (D) at ($(C)+(30:2)$); \coordinate (E) at ($(B)+(-30:2)$); \coordinate (F) at ($(E)+(30:1)$); \coordinate (B1) at ($(B)+(60:.866)$); \coordinate (D1) at ($(D)+(120:.866)$); \draw (B)--(E)--(F)--(D)--(C)--(A)--(B)--(B1)--(D1)--(D); \nodesvertexbadgehollow{A/a,D/d,E/b,B1/c} } The rooted distance-two component $G_R$ induced by $\sset{a,b,c,d}$ is the complete graph $K_4$ with $R = \sset{a,b,c}$.
-Note that the vertices in another part of $H$ have neighbors $acd, ad, bd, cd$, which form a valid decomposition of $G_R$. \end{example}
+Note that the vertices in another part of $H$ have neighbors $abc, ad, bd, cd$, which form a valid decomposition of $G_R$. \end{example}

 For a connected subcubic bipartite graph $H$ with minimum degree $2$, let $G_R$ and $G'_S$ be its rooted distance-two components, where $R \neq \varnothing$.
 By \cref{lem:valid-decomposition}, there exists a valid decomposition $\D$ of $G_R$ such that $G_S'$ and $\iddtwo$ are isomorphic.
-If $H$ has no eigenvalues in $(-1,1)$, then \cref{lem:psd} implies that the associated matrices of both $G_R$ and $\iddtwo$ are positive semidefinite, and hence, by \cref{lem:line-graph}, $G$ is the line graph of a graph with petals, say $F$, in such a way that each vertex in $R$ represents a pendant edge of $F$.
+If $H$ has no eigenvalues in $(-1,1)$, then \cref{lem:psd} implies that the modified adjacency matrices of both $G_R$ and $\iddtwo$ have smallest eigenvalue at least $-2$, and hence, by \cref{lem:line-graph}, $G$ is the line graph of a graph with petals, say $F$, in such a way that each vertex in $R$ represents a pendant edge of $F$.

 Our analysis therefore reduces to understanding the structure of $F$ together with the decomposition $\D$.
 We first show that $F$ has no petal, and hence is a simple graph.